lassefschmidt/Visualizing-Fractals-Mandelbrot-and-Julia-Sets/README.md

 Julia Sets exhibit widely variant behavior based on their $c$ values, but one simple rule is that for Julia Sets with $z_{n}$ values that sit inside of the Mandelbrot Set, the Julia Set will be a more robust, contiguous shape, whereas for $z_{n}$ values outside of the Mandelbrot Set, the Julia Set will be a dispersed, archipelago-like structure.
 After activating Julia sets with otherwise intial settings, our program will show this result (hover over Mandelbrot to see the different Julia sets at each point).

 ![Julia Set](https://github.com/lassefschmidt/Visualizing-Fractals-Mandelbrot-and-Julia-Sets/blob/main/sample_images/julia%20set.PNG)

-## Features

-Our "Visualizing Fractals" code allows the user to:

-- Genreate a Mandelbrot Set in pygame
-- Zoom in and out, and navigate around the pygame window with his/her mouse
-- Customize the pygame window from a series of settings in tkinter GUI

-Tkinter GUI settings include:

-- Resolution: Size of the users pygame window
-- Color Scheme: Color map for the Mandelbrot visualization
-- Color Interpolation: Method by which the function travels through the selected color gradient
-- Color Selection based on: Method by which colors are selected based on iteration count
-- Julia Set: Julia Set inclusion in the pygame window
-- Iterations: Number of times the equation runs
-- Number of Colors: Number of colors included from the color map

 ## Running the Code & Navigating the Program